 Many tech companies here shower employees with amenities like free food, snacks, booze, and ergonomic spaces.
 It is a line of privilege that will honestly be very difficult to get used to – and I do have major reservations about “getting used to it.”
 While I’ve heard stories about the tech industry, it does feel surreal to experience it firsthand by attending tech events and visiting work spaces.
 It’s hard to articulate just how *bizarre *this is – many of us can’t even fathom our former employers ever treating us this well.

 While I definitely felt out-of-place during my visit, it was neat that Ada students had the opportunity to check it out for free.
-I’m going to take this as a sign that society is changing and that barriers to exclusive spaces are continuing to dissolve.

 Maybe I’ll feel more comfy at fancy events if I tape my glasses onto a stick.